Karen Hellier is a freelance writer and eBay entrepreneur. She lives happily in the mountains of North Georgia with her

 If a person wants to attend a Job Corps program but doesn't have many high school credits, they can get their GED instead of a high school diploma.
 Generally speaking, if they come to Job Corps having less than 12 high school credits, Job Corps will help a participant get a GED.
 If someone has between 12 and 14 credits or higher, Job Corps can help them receive their high school diploma.

 If someone starts Job Corps after already having a high school diploma or GED, then they will start right in on the career training classes.
-The beauty of the Job Corps program is that a person can start and finish at their own pace, and have up to 2 years to complete the training.
+The beauty of the Job Corps program is that a person can start and finish at their own pace and have up to two years to complete the training.
 Some students do so well that they complete training in one area and stay on to complete training in a second area.
 The average length to complete one career training program is 8–12 months.
 The limit to stay in a Job Corps program is two years.

 Approximately 15% of students do so well at Job Corps that they are given the opportunity to move on to advanced training in the field they have chosen.
 For instance, if a student chooses Culinary Arts as their career track, they can do very well and be sent to another Job Corps Training Center to get advanced training in that field.
 The same is true for someone who starts in the CNA program (Certified Nursing Assistant), as they can be chosen to go on to an LPN program.

 Job Corps can also help residents get their driver's licenses if they don't already have one.

 What Are Job Corps Centers Like?